Furniture

 Styles in furniture - Rococo

-The rococo or late baroque style, as it is also called, is characteristic of the 18th century and arose as a reaction against the grandeur, symmetry and rigour of the baroque style.
-It originated in France, and the name comes from the French words stone and shell, being a combination of these.
+Rococo or late baroque, as it is also called, is characteristic of the 18th century and emerged as a reaction against the grandeur, symmetry and rigor of the baroque style.
+It originated in France, and the name comes from the French words pierre and shell, a combination of the two.

 photo source: missingsisterstill.com